PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Human-Centered Artificial Intelligence/Datalab_HCAI-FundamentalsAndUserTesting.md

 **Open your worklog and plan your day informed by the stand-up and today's schedule**

 ## 1) User testing: Product Demo
-All products should include some form of user testing, whether they are digital or not, interactive or non-interactive: as a designer you generally know too much about the product and technology relating to your own project.
+All products should include some form of user testing, whether they are digital or not, interactive or non-interactive: as a designer you generally know too much about the product and technology related to your own project.
 You cannot simply pretend you don't know these things; that's not how your brain works, and therefore we perform user tests to create a ecologically valid setup to test our designs!

-The most basic form of testing your design is simply showing it to a participant and having them 'conceptually' interact with the application in a controlled manner: a Demo.
+The most basic form of testing your design is simply showing it to a 'user' and having them 'conceptually' interact with the application in a controlled manner: a demo.
 This can be a generic prototype where the user can interact with (e.g. let the user control your wireframe), or a more guided one; (usually non-interactive but you could accept user requests for example), where you are controlling the prototype instead of the participant.

 **Open your Learning Log in MS teams and create a section called 'Product Demo - [DD-MM-YYYY]' in this week's slides.
 Create a bullet point list for logging all feedback points of your peers (name them)!** Log feedback regardless of your considerations, refuting the feedback comes at a later stage and should not be a filter while transscribing the feedback.

+Form groups of (max) 3 classmates and run your classmates; or users, through your vertical slice.

+**As a user:** When you are assuming the role of the user, be sure to ask questions and give feedback.
+Especially, if anything isn't clear, intuitive, if you don't understand what is going on, or why something is done in a certain way.
+Any feedback or suggestions are welcome to a designer in this stage; even punching hole in a design, because this is the best design stage to adress those!

-Run 3 classmates through your vertical slice.
-Explain them along the way what will happen for each given condition and user story.
+**As a designer:** When you are assuming the role of the designer, explain to your users what will happen for each given condition and user story.
 Start by choosing an approach for your demo:
 1. User-Controlled: Let your peers interact with your wireframe and note down what happens.
 Specifically, anything that seems important to you: things which work well and don't work as intended.
 The user should be able to navigate through the wireframe without explaination if possible, but if they have any questions you should answer them or help them if they're struggeling.
 2. Designer-Controlled: Run you peer(s) through your wireframe yourself.
 Explain them along the way what will happen for each given condition and user story.
 Answer their questions and specifically focus on the intended user-journey (how you envision using the app from start to finish; for as far as you designed thus far).